webrecorder/browsertrix/docs/develop/local-dev-setup.md

 ## Deploying Backend with Hot Reloading

-If you want to iterate faster on the backend, read [deploy the backend with hot reloading](backend-hot-reload.md).
+If you want to iterate faster on the backend, read [deploy the backend with hot reloading and interactive debugging](backend-hot-reload-and-debugger.md).